nagai-takayuki/graasp-library/README.md

 ### Running Locally

-Navigate to the cloned or forked project directory using the command line, then type `yarn start`.
+Navigate to the cloned or forked project directory using the command-line, then type `yarn start`.
 The app will automatically run on `localhost:3000`.
 Any changes you make should be automatically rendered in the browser.